davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

 ## Local setup

 If you prefer to run the lessons on a local computer or a server you have access to we suggest the following approach to setting up an environment to run the code.
-Whilst we aim for these instructions to work you will probably have more trouble-free experience by running the code using a cloud provider.
+Whilst we aim for these instructions to work you will probably have more trouble-free experience by running the code using one of the cloud setup options.

 ### Required Software